What are webhooks?

-- When event is “Visit created” and/or “Visit updated” and/or “Visit deleted”, the following info is sent
+- When the event is “Visit created” and/or “Visit updated” and/or “Visit deleted”, the following info is sent

-Note: we only provide backwards compatibility on the attributes documented in the 2 links above.
+Note: we only provide backward compatibility on the attributes documented in the 2 links above.
 For this reason, we recommend to only use attributes that are publicly documented (and no other attributes you can find in the JSON file).

 If your destination URL needs basic authentication, you can enter the username and password in Proxyclick.